HL7/fhir-ips/input/pagecontent/Structure-of-the-International-Patient-Summary.md

 The profiles that have been defined for this implementation guide are listed <a href="profiles.html">here</a>.

 Following are the profiles that have been defined for each section.
-(R) denotes a required section (i.e. must be present in an IPS), (S) denotes a recommended section, the others are optional:
+(R) denotes a required section (i.e., must be present in an IPS); (S) denotes a recommended section; others are optional:

 - Problem List (R)
   [ <a href="StructureDefinition-Condition-uv-ips.html">Condition (IPS)</a> ]